 Purpose: To ensure all critical elements necessary to determine natural water quality conditions are examined when using the performance-based approach, to model a natural condition scenario for a TMDL, or to develop site-specific criteria.

 Instructions: Elements listed below must be considered when making a natural condition determination.
 The shaded items are required to be included in the natural condition model or other determination.
-If a non-shaded element is deemed not critical to the analysis, then you must provide scientific rationale why it was not included.
+If a non-shaded element is deemed not critical, then you must provide scientific rationale why it was not included in the natural conditions analysis.
 Other elements included or considered in the analysis must be added to this list, including how the element was applied in the modeling scenario or determination.

 Data collection necessary to evaluate the factors in this checklist must be described in the Quality Assurance Project Plan (QAPP) for the study and/or modeling that supports the TMDL or site-specific criteria development.
 Information from this checklist will be used to document substantiation of a natural condition determination in a TMDL or other supporting report.